BenjaminMedia/bonnier-php-sdk/bonnier-admin.md

 Remember to change the ```$redirectUrl``` so it matches the correct route for your application.

+**NOTE: According to the documentation the ```redirectUrl``` is not required when setting the grant-token using the ```setGrantToken``` method.
+However, I werent able to make it work without - as it seems it is required by mistake or theres an error in the documentation.**

 ```php
 // The url which the user will be redirected to
 $redirectUrl = 'https://example.com';